-Risk of fraud in revenue recognition

-As set out in ISA 240, there is a presumed risk that revenue may by misstated due to improper recognition of revenue.

-The VJB is grant funded.
-The funding is well forecasted and agreed directly to funding letters.
-For these reasons, it is our opinion that there is an inherently low risk of fraud in revenue recognition.
+Risk of fraud in revenue recognition As set out in ISA 240, there is a presumed risk that revenue may by misstated due to improper recognition of revenue.
+OSCR is grant funded from the Scottish Government which is well forecasted and agreed directly to funding letters and is therefore there is an inherently lower risk of fraud.
+We have therefore rebutted the presumed risk of fraud arising from revenue recognition.

-Risk Rebutted:

-- We have rebutted the presumed risk of fraud arising from revenue recognition due to the income received by VJB coming from grant funding and requisition funding. - We will therefore consider the revenue balance as part of our year end audit but not at a significant risk level.

-Fraud in expenditure recognition as set out in Practice Note Operating expenditure is understated or not treated in the correct period (risk of fraud in expenditure).
-As set out in Practice note 10 (revised) which applies to public sector entities.
+Fraud in expenditure recognition as set out in Practice Note As set out in Practice Note (10), for public sector bodies, operating expenditure is understated or not treated in the correct period (risk of fraud in expenditure).
 As payroll expenditure is well forecast and agreeable to underlying payroll systems there is less opportunity for the risk of misstatement in this expenditure stream.
 We therefore focus on non-pay expenditure.
 We consider the risk to be particularly prevalent around the year end and therefore focus our testing on cut-off of non-pay expenditure.

-- Perform cut off at year end on pre and post year end transactions and recording. - Walkthrough of the key expenditure controls in place. - Regularity Expenditure incurred in accordance with the type/nature of the VJB as an organisation.
+- Perform cut off at year end on post year end transactions and recording. - Analytical procedures over expenditure around the year end to gain assurance over completeness of expenditure - · Testing for unrecorded liabilities - · Walkthrough of the key expenditure controls in place.